 Remember to bare in mind, that just because the email contains nice pictures and looks like it’s laid out professionally doesn’t mean it might not be a phishing email.

 Check the logos and images, if they’re blurry, of poor quality or look stretched out, that’s a dead giveaway that somebody has taken it from a quick Google search.

-Some phishing emails are designed to create a sense of urgency or make you panic, such as time-sensitive offers and situations that prompt you to act immediately and make impulsive decisions without thinking.
+Many phishing emails are designed to create a sense of urgency or make you panic, such as time-sensitive offers and situations that prompt you to act immediately and make impulsive decisions without thinking.

 You might receive an email claiming to be from one of the systems that you use telling you that your account will be deleted if you don’t confirm your email address within an hour.
 This is a tactic designed to make you panic and throw caution to the wind.

-If you read this, you’d probably think it was a nice quick win for your bank account.
+At a glance, you’d probably think it was a nice quick win for your bank account.

 Hiding a link in an email is easy.
-Some phishing emails will place links on bits of text or buttons, so it doesn’t have to reveal a URL.
+Some phishing emails will place links on bits of text or buttons so it doesn’t have to reveal a URL.